 devrelease from master instead.

-- If it has been approximately three months since the previous
+- If it has been approximately one month since the previous

 - In addition to any